Generic Name: bromfenac (ophthalmic) (BROM fen ak off THAL mik)

 Usual Adult Dose for Postoperative Ocular Inflammation:

-- one drop applied to the affected eye(s) once daily beginning 1 day prior to cataract surgery, continued on the day of surgery, and through the first 14 days of the postoperative period.
+0.07% and 0.09% Ophthalmic Solutions: 1 drop in the affected eye(s) once a day beginning 1 day prior to cataract surgery, continued on the day of surgery, and through the first 14 days of the postoperative period

 What other drugs will affect bromfenac ophthalmic?